lindenlab/caddy-s3-proxy/README.md

 Localstack contains a working version of S3 you can use for local development.

 Check out the examples [here](example/LOCALSTACK_EXAMPLE.md).
+You can also just run ```make example``` to build a docker image with the plugin and launch the compose example.

 # Contributors